Building customer loyalty by putting selfies at the heart of e-commerce

 Applying business strategy and design thinking methods learned in the WORKShops, AMV discovered that the main reason people weren't buying from Birdsong more than once was because customers weren't confident enough about quality and sizing across the range—not uncommon for a new brand, especially when its garments are handmade.

-As part of the WORKShops, AMV prototyped and live-tested a system for collecting photos of customers wearing Birdsong via email and Instagram, as well as an improved e-commerce experience—in addition to providing better information on fit, fabric and makers, customer selfies are showcased alongside professionally photographed models to give shoppers more confidence in each product.
+As part of the WORKShops, AMV prototyped and live-tested a system for collecting photos of customers wearing Birdsong via email and Instagram, as well as an improved e-commerce experience.
+In addition to providing better information on fit, fabric and makers online, customer selfies are showcased alongside professionally photographed models to give shoppers more confidence in each product.

 Soon after they started implementing AMV's ideas, Birdsong's customer loyalty rate nearly doubled.
 Not only has the solution proved commercially effective—it lives up to Birdsong's aim of showing the reality of women, and helps the brand stand out even more as a standard bearer for tackling the unhealthy body standards of the fashion industry.